 As the schools of the Capitol take advantage of the cultural and governmental opportunities of Washington, so Latin trained its children in using the advantages of Chicago.
 They attended the symphony concerts which the Mothers Committee managed from the Fourth Grade on and the performances of the Lyric Opera, as have been mentioned.
 They knew the Art Institute and the Museum of Science and Industry and took tours to banks and business establishments which reflected the scope and energy of the city.
-But Athletics were life itself and the school found itself winning and losing with all its friends in the Independent Schools League.
+But Athletics were life itself and the Independent Schools League.
 On many a cold windy sideline in Lincoln Park stood students, parents and faculty, an enthusiastic part of the picture.
-The dancing groups Burnique, Mayhew and Arthur Murray and even the class dances had difficulty competing with the white hot concern for the games.
+The dancing groups of Burnique, Mayhew and Arthur Murray and even the class dances had difficulty competing with the white hot concern for the games.